mkb79/audible-cli/README.md

 called `cli` as entrypoint.
 This function have to be decorated with ``@click.group()`` or ``@click.command()``.

-Relative imports in the command files doesn’t work.
+Relative imports in the command files doesn't work.
 So you have to work with absolute imports.
 Please take care about this.

 **More informations will be coming soon.**